Ultimate Fantastic Four: Susan Storm / Invisible Woman

-Benjamin Grimm / The Thing
+Benjamin Grimm / Thing

 Gifted physically as a youth, Ben Grimm is Reed's best "and only" friend.
 When they were in school together, Ben would protect Reed from various bullies, including ones "three years younger", and in exchange Reed would help Ben with his math homework.
 Ben moved on to college and was invited to watch Reed's teleportation experiment.
 Grimm woke up as the Thing in Mexico City.
 The teleportation through the N-Zone gave him an orange rocky hide which boosts his strength and makes him nigh-invulnerable to physical damage and physiologically stressful conditions (such as a toxic breathing environment), and he no longer feels differences in temperature.
 Despite Ben's seeming happy-go-lucky disposition, the transformation has caused deep psychological trauma.
 In the "Diablo" arc, he is briefly transformed to blue.
-At the end of ultimate Doomsday Sue proposes to him and he accepts.
+At the end of Ultimate Doomsday, Sue proposes to him and he accepts.

 After Ultimatum and the dissolution of the Fantastic Four, Ben approached General Ross and asked to enlist in the Air Force.
-In Ultimate Enemy #1, he returns to the Baxter Building to see Sue, and confesses that he is in love with her, but never acted on it because of Reed.
+In Ultimate Enemy #1, he returns to the Baxter Building to see Sue, and confesses that he is in love with her.
+Ben never acted on it because of Reed.
+Ben also developed the ability to turn into a purple-skinned glowing form and back again at will.

-Johnny Storm / The Human Torch
+Johnny Storm / Human Torch

 Susan Storm's younger brother is a short-tempered teen, who is enamored with good-looking girls and has a rock-star attitude.
 The obvious "cool factor" of his powers only serves to heighten these personality traits: Johnny's powers engulf him in flames that enable him to fly and shoot fiery projectiles.
 This power sometimes has detrimental effects on his body, as Johnny burns, or more accurately fuses, his own body-fat to provide his 'fuel', and every so often, he "hibernates" and sheds off the skin cells that protect him from his own flames, growing new ones.
 Regardless, he finds the idea of being a real superhero incredibly exciting and firmly intends to sign up with The Ultimates once he is old enough, rather than continue hanging around the Baxter Building with the nerds and geeks.
 He is indeed a high school dropout and a Spider-Man fan (he makes a guest appearance in the "Superstars" arc).

 After witnessing his father die in the Ultimatum wave, Johnny has a breakdown at the Statue of Liberty and was captured by the demon Dormammu.
 Sue and Ben save him, and after Franklin Storm's funeral he leaves for Europe.
 In Ultimate Comics: Spider-Man #1, Johnny shows up on Peter Parker's doorstep, and Aunt May chooses to let him stay with them.